Today’s post is adapted from an article I first published in my paid newsletter, The Hot Sheet.

 For a broader perspective on supply chain issues across every industry, I suggest reading this New York Times piece on how the problem may get worse heading into the holidays.

-If you enjoyed this piece, be sure to check out my paid newsletter, The Hot Sheet, now celebrating its sixth anniversary.
-New subscribers can get 30% off an annual subscription.
-Use code 6YR at checkout.
+If you enjoyed this piece, be sure to check out my paid newsletter, The Hot Sheet, which has been continuously publishing since 2015.